Credit Assignment in Neural Networks through Deep Feedback Control: Discussion

 \section{Discussion}

 We introduced DFC as an alternative biologically-plausible learning method for deep neural networks.
 DFC uses error feedback to drive the network activations to a desired output target.
 This process generates a neuron-specific learning signal which can be used to learn both forward and feedback weights locally in time and space.
-In contrast to other recent methods that learn the feedback weights and aim to approximate BP \citep{akrout2019deep, kunin2020two, lansdell2019learning, Guerguiev2020Spike-based, payeur2020burst}, we show that DFC approximates Gauss-Newton (GN) optimization, making it fundamentally different from BP approximations.
+In contrast to other recent methods that learn the feedback weights and aim to approximate BP \citep{akrout2019deep, kunin2020two, lansdell2019learning, Guerguiev2020Spike-based, payeur2020burst}, we show that DFC approximates GN optimization, making it fundamentally different from BP approximations.

 DFC is optimal -- i.e., Conditions \ref{con:Q_GN} and \ref{con:local_stability} are satisfied -- for a wide range of feedback connectivity strengths.
-Thus, we prove that principled learning can be achieved with local rules and without symmetric feedforward and feedback connectivity.
+Thus, we prove that principled learning can be achieved with local rules and without symmetric feedforward and feedback connectivity by leveraging the network dynamics.
 This finding has interesting implications for experimental neuroscientific research looking for precise patterns of symmetric connectivity in the brain.
 Moreover, from a computational standpoint, the flexibility that stems from Conditions \ref{con:Q_GN} and \ref{con:local_stability} might be relevant for other mechanisms besides learning, such as attention and prediction \citep{gilbert2013top}.

 To present DFC in its simplest form, we used direct feedback mappings from the output controller to all hidden layers.
 Although numerous anatomical studies of the mammalian neocortex reported the occurrence of such direct feedback connections \citep{ungerleider2008cortical, rockland1994direct}, it is unlikely that all feedback pathways are direct.
 We note that DFC is also compatible with other feedback mappings, such as layerwise connections or separate feedback pathways with multiple layers of neurons (see App. \ref{app:fb_pathways}).